-Note Balance sheet item Accounting policies Standard (60) Intangible assets Intang ible assets with indefinite useful live: S Amortized cost Straight-line depreciation over useful life: In general 2-15 years Capitalized customer relationships 5-10 years An impairment test is conducted whenever there is any indication of impairment.
+Note Balance sheet item Accounting policies Standard (60) Intangible assets Intang ible assets with indefinite useful live es Amortized cost Straight-line depreciation over useful life: In general Capitalized customer relationships 5-10 years An impairment test is conducted whenever there is any indication of impairment.
 If the reasons for an impairment loss no longer apply, the impairment loss is reversed accordingly up to the amortized cost.
-IAS 36 IAS 38 ible assets with indefinite useful lives tangible assets under development s Impairment-only approach: Periodic amortization charges are not recognized; instead, an impairment test is carried out once a year and whenever there is any indication of impairment.
-If the reasons for an impairment loss no longer apply, the impairment loss is reversed accordingly up to the amortized cost.
-IAS 36 IAS 38 Goodw AIII Impairment-only approach (see above) In order to carry out impairment tests, goodwill is allocated to cash-generating units.
+IAS 36 IAS 38 ible assets with indefinite useful liv tangible assets under development IAS 36 IAS 38 Goodw vill Impairment-only approach (see above) In order to carry out impairment tests, goodwill is allocated to cash-generating units.
 The essential standard applied for determining whether a production unit qualifies as a cashgenerating unit is the assessment of its technical and economic independence for the generation of income.
 The Group's impairment test of the cash-generating unit is carried out by comparing the current carrying amount (including the allocated goodwill) with the higher of either the fair value minus costs to sell, or the value-in-use.
 When determining the recoverable amount, assumptions regarding future development and estimates are made that might not occur as predicted.
 Value-in-use is calculated as the present value of associated estimated future cash flows before tax for the next four to five years on the basis of data from medium-term corporate planning.
 Medium-term corporate planning is prepared every second to third year.
 In the years in which no medium-term corporate planning is carried out, the estimated cash flows are adjusted on the basis of a deviation analysis.
 The most recent strategic corporate planning was carried out at the end of 2019.
 After the detailed planning period, a perpetual annuity is calculated based on the assumptions of the previous year.
 The discount rate is derived from the weighted average cost of capital customary for the market and adjusted to the specific risks on the basis of externally available capital market data.
 When determining the weighted average cost of capital, externally available capital market data are used.
 If the calculated amount is less than the carrying amount, an impairment loss amounting to the difference is allocated primarily to reduce the goodwill.
 Any additional impairment loss is then to be allocated to the remaining assets of the cash-generating units in proportion to their carrying amounts.
 The impairment test is carried out for the entire capitalized goodwill.
 If noncontrolling interests are recognized at their fair values in the c IFRS 3 IAS 36 Resea rch and development Research expenses are recognized in profit and loss as soon as they are incurred.
 Development expenses incurred with the intention of a major further development for a product or a process are capitalized if the product or process is feasible both from a technological and economic point of view, the development is marketable, the expenses can be measured reliably, and PALFINGER has sufficient resources to complete the development project.
 All other development expenses are recognized in profit and loss when they are incurred.
 Capitalized development expenses for completed projects are reported at cost minus accumulated depreciation, amortization and impairment.
 As long as a development project is not yet completed, the recoverability of the accumulated capitalized amounts is tested annually or more frequently if circumstances indicate that an impairment loss might have occurred.
 IAS 36 IAS 38